 Montreux, in Canton Vaud on Lake Geneva, is famous for the Montreux Jazz Festival and is the setting for Deep Purple's "Smoke on the Water".
 The town is in a beautiful setting, facing South towards France across Lake Geneva and surrounded by the Alps.
 On the outskirts of the town lies the Chateau de Chillon, one of the most famous castles in Europe.

-For the winter sports enthusiast, however, the main interest in the Montreux Riviera is that it lies at the heart of an efficient road network and a metronomically reliable public transport system.
-These enable you to easily reach the resorts of French-speaking Vaud and Valais, where you will find some of the best skiing and snowboarding in the world.
+For the winter sports enthusiast, however, the benefit of the Montreux Riviera is that it lies at the heart of an efficient road network and a metronomically reliable public transport system which enables you to easily reach the resorts of French-speaking Vaud and Valais.

-For day outings, Swiss Rail runs the outstanding Snow'n'Rail scheme to many resorts, providing 20% discount on both public transport and lift passes.
-Local hotels provide guests with a pass that provides free public transport along the Montreux Riviera, and this also can be used to get a 50% discount on trains to Rochers de Naye.
+For one, two or six day outings, Swiss Rail runs the outstanding Snow'n'Rail scheme to many resorts, providing a discount on both public transport and lift passes.
+Montreux hotels also provide guests with a pass that provides free public transport along the Montreux Riviera.
+This can also can be used to get a discount on the trains to Rochers de Naye.

 My preferred hotel in Montreux is the 4 star Grand Hotel Suisse Majestic, opposite the station with views over Lake Geneva, and the best restaurant is probably the Safran in the Hotel Eurotel.
 To book accommodation I recommend Bookings.com.